SoftwareAG/c8y-docs/content/web/microfrontends-bundle/best-practices-for-packages.md

 The decision tree can be read from top (most effort, highest customization) to bottom (lowest effort, limited customization).
 For example, if you choose to do everything on your own, you must write your own login logic and cannot use our pre-built components like data-grid, dashboard or asset-selector.
 The development effort is very high.
-If you instead use the Web SDK you get a lot of functionality out of the box and by branding the application, you are able to make it look and feel like a product of your own development.
+If you use the Web SDK instead, you get a lot of functionality out of the box and by branding the application, you are able to make it look and feel like a product of your own development.
-Furthermore you can provide it as an application blueprint to your customers enabling them to brand it to according to their needs.
+Furthermore, you can provide it as an application blueprint to your customers, enabling them to brand it according to their needs.

 However, if one of the available blueprints (**Administration** > **Ecosystem** > **Extensions**) or the default applications (Cockpit, Device management or Administration) already mostly fit your case, but misses, for example, an extension, instead implement a plugin.
 Plugins are easy to implement and can extend every part of the existing applications.
 Furthermore, if you intend to provide those extensions to your customers you can do so and share any plugin.